slhck/ffmpeg-quality-metrics/README.md

 Calculate various video quality metrics with FFmpeg.

-Currently supports PSNR, SSIM, VMAF and VIF.
+Currently supports:

+- ✅ PSNR
+- ✅ SSIM
+- ✅ VIF
+- ✅ MSAD
+- ✅ VMAF

 It will output:

 - the per-frame metrics
-- metrics for each plane (Y, U, V) or components/submetrics (in the case of VIF, VMAF)
 - global statistics (min/max/average/standard deviation)

 Author: Werner Robitza <werner.robitza@gmail.com>

+> [!NOTE]
+>
-**Note:** Previous versions installed a `ffmpeg_quality_metrics` executable.
+> Previous versions installed a `ffmpeg_quality_metrics` executable.
 To harmonize it with other tools, now the executable is called `ffmpeg-quality-metrics`.
 Please ensure you remove the old executable (e.g. run `which ffmpeg_quality_metrics` and remove the file).

 **Contents:**